Showing posts sorted by relevance for query protagonist. Sort by date Show all posts

 Second (third, fourth etc) act specialist: Lindsay Lohan mug-shots 2007-2011.

 However, from politics to pop culture, there are many examples of temporarily disreputable Americans resurrecting their public lives from all but the most ignominious opprobrium.
 Fitzgerald was a professional writer and his observation was an allusion to the structure used by playwrights in traditional three-act theater: (1) problem, (2) complication & (3) solution.
-He thought the nature of the American mind was to prefer to skip the second act, going straight from a problem to finding a solution.
-His point was well-made and it’s one of the themes of the narrative which underlies the discussions (which became arguments and sometimes squabbles) of military and political strategy between Washington and London during the Second World War.
+He thought the nature of the American mind was to prefer to skip the second act, going straight from problem to resolution.
+His point was well-made and it’s one of the themes of the narrative which underlies the discussions (which became arguments and sometimes squabbles) of military and political strategy between Washington and London during World War II (1939-1945).

 Typology